 By 1999, Pike Place Market named the gum wall an official tourist attraction.
 Today, people flock to the wall just as much as any other attraction in town.

-I remember visiting the gum wall for the first time back in high school.
+I remember visiting for the first time back in high school.
 It’s incredible to think about what it looked like back then.
-I really wish I had a picture, so I could compare it to what the gum wall looks like today.
+I really wish I had a picture, so I could compare it to what the wall looks like today.
 Every time I visit, I see more and more gum.
 The area where gum is stuck to the wall is always expanding.
 In fact, people have even started sticking gum to the wall on the opposite side of other the theater on Post Alley.
 Some people even make “works of art” with their chewing gum.

-If you make a stop at Pike Place Market (which you should), then a visit to the gum wall is totally worth your time (because it’s right there).
+If you make a stop at Pike Place Market (which you should), then a visit to the wall is totally worth your time (because it’s right there).
 Just make sure you don’t forget your bubble gum.

 Have you ever visited Seattle’s famous gum wall?
 Do you think it is gross?
 Did you leave your mark on the wall?
 We’d love to hear from you.
-Leave us message or connect with us on Twitter, Facebook and Google+.
+Leave us message or connect with us on Twitter, Facebook and Instagram.
 Don’t forget to also check out Seattle Bloggers for more fun places to check out around the Emerald City.